fac26/week-10-12-TFB-Eric-gild/README.md

 #### How are you going to structure your sprints?

-First week we decided to target completing one user story.
-That story being the vendor user story.
-The second week we are targeting the users user story and any stretch goals that we find ourselves having time to incorporate.
-We tracked our progress using the kanban board and issue estimation.
+During the first week, we decided to target completing one user story - that story being the vendor user story.
+During this second week, we are targeting the users' user story and any stretch goals that we find ourselves having time to incorporate.
+We tracked our progress using the Kanban board and issue estimation.

 #### What order are you going to build in?